Testosterone Optimization Guide: What Actually Works, What Doesn't, and When to See a Doctor

 What age do testosterone levels start declining?

-Minimal clinically meaningful effect.
-Short-term abstinence produces a modest acute testosterone spike (peaking around day 7 in one study), but no evidence of meaningful chronic effect on testosterone levels.
-Prioritize the interventions with real effect sizes.
+The effect is minimal and clinically unimportant.
+Short-term abstinence may produce a small, transient acute change in one study, but there's no evidence of a meaningful lasting effect on testosterone levels.
+Focus your energy on the interventions with real effect sizes.

 Related guides: Best Testosterone Supplements | Blood Work Biomarkers for Longevity | Exercise and Longevity